telus/tds-core/packages/css-reset/README.md

 * **default body styles**: to establish the base font size and colour

 Please do not override these global styles.
 Doing so will likely produce non-deterministic behaviour and UI defects.

+Note: for the import statement above to work in your application you must also use the [ignore-styles](https://www.npmjs.com/package/ignore-styles) packages to ignore style imports when running in Node (SSR).